taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 After all, the callback functions in the stateless component would make it possible to alter the state somewhere above in one of the parent components.
 Once the state was manipulated, the new state flows down as props into the child component again.
 The new `counter` prop would be displayed correctly, because the render method of the child component runs again with the incoming changed props.

-That's one example how local state from one component can traverse down the component tree.
+The example shows how local state can traverse down from one component to the component tree.
 To make the example with the functional stateless component complete, let's quickly show what a potential parent component, that manages the local state, would look like.
 It is a React ES6 class component in order to be stateful.
-To do: erster Satz Satzstellung!

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~